 If the faculty does not approve the public defence, the Dr. Philos. candidate may defend the thesis once more.
 A second defence may be held no earlier than six months after the date of the first defence and should be evaluated, if possible, by the original committee.

-The faculty itself shall issue a doctoral diploma supplement in the standardised format.
-The diploma supplement should follow the university’s guidelines for diplomas as far as they are appropriate.
+(1) The faculty itself issues diplomas for completed dr.philos. degrees.
+The diploma should follow the university's guidelines for diploma design as far as they are appropriate.

 § 16 Appeals

 Rejection of an application for a thesis evaluation and decisions not to approve of a thesis, trial lectures or the defence may be appealed pursuant to the provisions of the Public Administration Act, §§ 28 et seq.
 A substantiated appeal must be submitted to the faculty.

 The faculty may overturn or amend the decision should the appeal be found justified.
 If the faculty upholds its rejection, the appeal shall be forwarded to the Appeals Board ("Den sentrale klagenemnd") of the University of Oslo for a final decision.
 The Appeals Board may review all aspects of the appealed decision.

 This regulation has immediate effect, and the Regulations of 8 April 1997 regarding the degree of Doctor Philosophiae (Dr. Philos.) at the University of Oslo is at the same time abolished.